EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 ***Core Area 1a - Case i: PowerPoint vs. Sway vs. Mentimeter***

-In my teaching practice, I rely primarily on PowerPoint for lecture delivery, supplemented selectively by other tools depending on pedagogical need.
-While many of my CPD courses have been delivered using Mentimeter, which is often praised for its interactivity through quizzes and polls, I have found it unsuitable as a core presentation platform.
+I began teaching in the early 2010s and started leading modules from 2017.
+My teaching methods have evolved with the tools available.
+PowerPoint has remained a staple for lecture delivery, supplemented selectively by other tools depending on pedagogical need.
 My lectures often involve animated diagrams, flowline sequences, and real-time annotation to highlight fluid behaviours or trace conceptual relationships.
-This visual and spatial interactivity, often accompanied by verbal walkthroughs and student note-taking, is central to how I scaffold complex engineering content.
-Mentimeter, by contrast, limits interactivity to polls and short-form input, without support for animated content, inline editing, or fluid visual pacing.
-It is also time-consuming to build, lacks accessibility features, and does not accommodate the kind of real-time responsiveness that my subjects demand.
-For this reason, I use it sparingly, typically for standalone quiz rounds or checkpoint questions, before returning to PowerPoint, which supports the layered, media-rich delivery style that best suits my material.
-These decisions reflect not only practical constraints, but a deeper consideration of what types of engagement best support understanding.
-This distinction is explored by Kirkwood and Price (2014), who argue that technology should be judged by how well it supports specific educational goals.
+This visual and spatial interactivity, paired with verbal walkthroughs and guided note-taking, is central to how I scaffold complex engineering content.

+Mentimeter’s standout feature is its polling function, which I use selectively to run in-lecture quizzes and diagnostic questions.
+These can be useful for pacing, gauging understanding, or inviting participation in large groups.
+But the platform fails when used beyond that narrow scope.
+It lacks animation, inline editing, and visual pacing control, but more seriously, it is structurally inaccessible.
+Slides are rendered as images with no alternative text.
+Screen readers cannot parse question content or student responses.
+Keyboard navigation is restricted.
+The platform assumes full visual and motor access, excluding disabled students by default.
+For this reason, I use Mentimeter only for standalone polls, Alt+Tabbing to it when useful and returning immediately to PowerPoint, which supports layered, accessible, and pedagogically aligned delivery.

 ***Core Area 1a - Case ii: : Moodle vs. D2l vs. Canvas***